The0nix/QuartzNet/README.md

 # QuartzNet
-Implementation of QuartzNet ASR model in Pytorch
+Implementation of QuartzNet ASR model in PyTorch